 For best results, use clean, fresh, lead-free gasoline with an octane rating of 87 or higher.
 To ensure freshness, purchase only the quantity of gasoline that you expect to use in 30 days.
-Unleaded gasoline burns cleaner, extends engine life, and promotes good starting.
+Using unleaded gasoline results in fewer combustion deposits and longer engine life.
 You may use leaded gasoline if unleaded gasoline is not available.